Selecting Your Wedding Photographer

 And aside from your wedding day, those fees will cover several hours of meetings, correspondence, planning, and research prior to your wedding day.
 They will also cover 10-20 hours of post-wedding editing, more correspondence, album design and the future safeguarding of your wedding images, which are precious to both you as well as your photographer.

 I am definitely not in the “cheap” or “low budget” range of photographers, and there’s a very good reason for that.

 When deciding your budget, consider the following

-A wedding photographer charging £1800 or more will be a full time professional fully insured photographer with top of the range equipment.
+A wedding photographer charging £2000 or more will be a full-time professional fully insured photographer with top-of-the-range equipment.

 They will have several years of experience photographing on average 30-40 weddings a year.

-They will have a professionally built website and will be blogging weddings regularly.
+They will have a professionally built website and will be blogging about weddings regularly.

 They will have 5-star ratings, with the very best genuine online reviews from their past clients.